Samsun City Hospital

-Samsun City Hospital (Turkish: Samsun Şehir Hastanesi) is a full-service city hospital located in the Canik district of Samsun, Turkey that is under construction.
-Construction began in 2020 with estimated completion in late 2023.
+Samsun City Hospital (Turkish: Samsun Şehir Hastanesi) is a full-service city hospital located in the Canik district of Samsun, Turkey.
 It is expected to be the largest hospital in Samsun Province and the Black Sea Region.

 History

 The project has 1.069 billion TL in financing by the Turkish government and various banks.
 Groundbreaking took place in November 2020.
 The hospital is a public–private partnership between the Turkish Ministry of Health and private interests.
 It would be the first city hospital in Samsun to be operated by the Turkish Ministry of Health.

-Construction began in 2020 with expected completion in late 2023.
+Construction began in 2020.
+The move from Samsun Eğitim ve Araştırma Hastanesi continues in 2026.

 Location

 The City Hospital is located on a slope in the Canik district near the regional bus station south of Ankara Highway.
 The campus covers 213,886 square meters and includes a central hospital complex and parking garage.
 New roads to the campus are under construction as the hospital complex is in a primarily agricultural edge district adjacent to the urbanized core.